chugf/Agentic-AI-Desktop-Pet/README.md

     <br/>
 </div>

----

-> [!CAUTION]
-> The program is scheduled to undergo an architectural reconstruction starting from March 14, 2025.
-After the reconstruction, the architecture will be updated to `Version 3 (Active&Beauty)`.
-Please note that the new architecture may not be backward compatible with the previous versions...
->
-> The update will transition the architectural version from `Version 2 (Loader&Processor)` to `Version 3 (Active&Beauty)`
->
-> The program version will be upgraded from `Stable Version 2.1.1` to `Stable Version 2.2.0`.

----

 ## 🌟 Project Overview

 This is an AI-driven desktop pet application that supports highly customizable character appearances, animations, and